 A launch with a group picture

-The history of the past 115 years of Bosch manufacturing in France started around the time of the 1905 Paris Motor Show.
+The history of Bosch manufacturing in France started around the time of the 1905 Paris Motor Show.
 Bosch representatives from throughout Europe traveled to the event, with the company founder himself even making the journey from Stuttgart.
 The reason for the group picture, however, was an even more important one for the development of Bosch.
 The French Bosch sales office, Compagnie des Magnétos Simms-Bosch, had invited the representatives to attend the grand opening ceremony of a factory on Paris’ Rue Violet, marking the start of production abroad at Bosch.

 A success story and its temporary end